jordanmoore/jordanmoore.github.io/_posts/2022-09-19-working-backwards-from-magic.md

 ## "It'll never work"

 For this approach to work, it needs to live in a culture that is open to risk, making mistakes, and learning from failure quickly.
-We are taught from an early age that mistakes are bad and that learning to repeat answers from books is how to progress in life.
+We are taught from an early age that mistakes are bad and that learning to repeat answers from books is how to progress in life - in essence: do what everybody else is doing, DON'T think different.
 I can't help but think that this leads to the type of ass-covering through a plethora of rules, conventions and processes that have become the norm in creative work.

-I have found that, in my experience, working backwards from magic democratises design more than existing approaches which seem to revel in the authority of a UX leader type bringing the naive client through the dangerous world of design.
-Asking a client "if this worked like magic, what would that look like?" brings them to the table without the need to worry about saying the right technical terms or whether something can or can't be achieved.
+I have found that, in my experience, working backwards from magic democratises design more than existing approaches which seem to revel in the authority of a UX leader type bringing the timid, naive client and others through the dangerous world of design.
+In contrast, asking a client "if this worked like magic, what would that look like?" brings them to the table without the need to jump through hoops, or worry about saying the right technical terms or have concerns about whether something can or can't be achieved.

 I have also started to become comfortable with the idea that "it'll never work" is a good indication that I'm on the right track towards creating new value.
 "It'll never work" simply means that it doesn't exist (yet) and you're firmly in working backwards from magic territory.
 Your possibility space is infinitely bigger.